Household Water Supply and Treatment Systems

 Click here for a diagram of how these systems work.

 Note that there are many types of water filters available and it is highly recommended that you get involved with the selection process and be sure that the system being selected by your company or your landlord is a good quality water treatment system that is designed to treat the contaminants found in your water and not simply the cheapest water filter that they could find.
-Also, make certain that the company supplying this system is capable of supplying you with after sales services and will not vanish once your system is installed.
+Also, make certain that the company supplying this system is capable of supplying you with after sales services and replaceable filters or spare parts that the filter might need and will not vanish once your system is installed.

-After all, the performance of this system and the capabilities of the company maintaining it is what is going to be responsible for ensuring the quality and safety of your water for your family for many years to come so be sure you get a system that you are 100% happy with.
+The performance of this system and the capabilities of the company maintaining it is what is going to be responsible for ensuring the quality and safety of your water for your family throughout the duration of your posting so be sure you get a system that you are 100% happy with.

 Water Pressure and Water Towers